 What is a global element?

 Say you want to create a website that consists of 8 pages.
 On each page, you want to add a button that has exactly the same style (color, behavior, typography, size, and so on).
-Instead of making the styling on each button — which is very time consuming –, you can create a global button.
+Instead of making the styling on each button on each page — which is very time consuming –, you can create a global button.
 By creating a global button, you only need to make the styling once.
 If you make a change to the global button, the change will be applied to all pages it is added to.

 Divi Builder allows you to create a global item for all elements (section, column, and module).